srikanth-tirukkovalluri/News/README.md

 In the body of MainContentView we created a TabView which hosts **HeadlinesView, SourcesView and SavedArticlesView**.
 The each view is given their ViewModel's instance while creating those views.

-HeadlinesView and SavedArticlesView share same ViewModel as the most of the functionality remains same except how they both source data.
+HeadlinesView and SavedArticlesView share same kind of parent ViewModel(ArticlesViewModel) as the most of the functionality remains same except how they both source data.

 **HeadlinesView**
 HeadlinesView relies on HeadlinesViewState to update its content.
 Basically there are 4 states namely new, loading, successful and error.
 When there is an error, based on its type the UI is defined(noSourcesSelected, noResultsFound and unknown).
 Unknown could be any generic error(since we don't have any specific usecase to show different UI for different error).